Rogers099/UOS-CS-SoftEng02/README.md

-# UOS-CS-SoftEng02
+# Intro

+Hello, There!

+This project is stand for University of Seoul 2nd semester software engineering class.

-# UOS-CS-SoftEng02
+# Schedule

+~9/28 Fri.
+Create blueprint for project

-# UOS-CS-SoftEng02
+# Objective